prat3ik/ui-api-performance/API automation tests/README.md

 - Now using [Authorize user](https://developer.box.com/reference/get-authorize/) and [Request access token](https://developer.box.com/reference/post-oauth2-token/) APIs user can generate the Access token, and that Access token will be passed as Bearer token to Box APIs.
 -
-## Description of automation tests
+## Description of Automation tests
 Box provides many APIs according to its features, but we have automated the **[Folder](https://developer.box.com/reference/resources/folder/)** API to test its functionality.

 ### Automation workflow: